Network Folders with NTFS permissions [Staging]

 • There is a shared NTFS permissions based LAN folder on domainA

-• Suppose FileCloud is installed on domainB and a USER1 wants to logon and access the Shared folder on domainA, FileCloud needs to do verification of NTFS permissions using a fully qualified username which looks like USER1@domainA instead of just USER1.
+• Suppose FileCloud is installed on domainB and a USER1 wants to logon and access the Shared folder on domainA, FileCloud needs to verify NTFS permissions using a fully qualified username which looks like USER1@domainA instead of just USER1.

-A Fully Qualified User Name is required in this case to correctly look up the User Name who is not in the current domain that FileCloud is running on.
+A fully qualified user name is required in this case to correctly look up the user name that is not in the current domain that FileCloud is running on.

 To configure FileCloud Server to use qualified user names: